College of Arts & Media

 Adding/Withdrawing from Courses After Census

-Students wishing to add or withdraw from a full-term course after the semester add/drop deadline (census) should contact their program for guidelines and instructions.
+Students wishing to add or withdraw from a course after the semester add/drop deadline (census) should contact their program for guidelines and instructions.

 For College of Arts & Media courses: